vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 The baseline model for MS Marco *Document* Ranking using sparse lexical matching and a GBDT re-ranking model trained using [LightGBM](https://github.com/microsoft/LightGBM).
-To enhance the first phase retrieval
-A sequence-to-sequence neural network (T5) is used to perform document expansion with predicted queries.
+To enhance the first phase retrieval, a sequence-to-sequence neural network (T5) is used to perform document expansion with predicted queries.

 This initial baseline scores a MRR@100 of 0.355 on the **dev** and 0.312 on the **eval** set.
 See [MS Marco Document Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/).